Coolbreeze68/QmlSql/README.md

   QmlSql comes with some helper Objects to connect to Databases Run Queries against SQL.
 Make SQLite Databases.
 Create Models from SQL Queries.
 All from Qml.
-QmlSql source code is licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
+QmlSql source code is licensed under the MIT license.

 While QmlSql documentation is licensed under the GNU Free Documentation License.

 QmlSql Comes with two examples and documents for both.